Bless the Lord, you His angels, who excel in strength, who do His word, heeding the voice of His word (Psalm 103:20).

 I could go on and on with illustrations from the Bible of angels helping God’s people, Old Testament and New.
 Here is a question.
-Did they suddenly stop helping us.
+Did they suddenly stop helping us?
 Of course they haven’t.
-But most believers have no idea that there are available to help them in life.
+But most believers have no idea that they are available to help them in life.

 We have the encouragement from Hebrews 1:14 that angels come to help us in life.
 A.S.
 Way’s translation of this verse reads, The angels! - what are they all but servants, spirits who render service to God, who are hour by hour being dispatched on errands of ministration for the help of us who have salvation as our heritage!